The beamed stone living room of a restored Tuscan farmhouse with a fireplace

 Under the Tuscan Sun: The Real Cortona

-If you found Cortona through a book or a film, this is the page for you.
-Yes — Cortona is the town of Under the Tuscan Sun.
-Frances Mayes bought and restored a villa called Bramasole here, wrote a bestselling memoir about it in 1996, and in 2003 it became a film with Diane Lane.
-This guide separates what’s real from what Hollywood invented, and shows you how to experience the Under the Tuscan Sun Cortona without disappointment — or trespassing.
+Yes — Cortona is the town from Under the Tuscan Sun.
+Frances Mayes bought and restored a villa called Bramasole on the hillside here, wrote a bestselling memoir about it in 1996, and in 2003 it became a film with Diane Lane.

-The good news is that the Cortona Mayes fell for isn’t behind a gate — it’s the whole town and the landscape around it.
-To feel the book without chasing a single house:
+The Cortona Mayes fell for isn’t behind a gate.
+It’s the whole town and the landscape around it.

 Stay where the story is set

-The most immersive way to do Under the Tuscan Sun is to stay the night — ideally inside the walls, so you have the town in the gold of early morning and evening, or in a countryside villa with the olive terraces and valley views that the book is really about.
+The most immersive way to do this is to stay the night — ideally inside the walls, so you get the town in the gold of early morning and evening, or in a countryside villa with the olive terraces and valley views the book is really about.
 Either way, give yourself two nights: this is a town to live in for a moment, not to tick off.

-When you’re ready to plan the practical side — getting here, what to see, and the day trips — head back to our complete Cortona travel guide.
+For everything else, see where to stay in Cortona, and when you’re ready to plan the practical side — getting here, what to see, how long to stay — head back to our complete Cortona travel guide.

 Frequently asked questions